ipfs-cluster/ipfs-cluster-website/content/documentation/overview.md

 The latest stable release of IPFS Cluster includes the following features:

+* Directly adding, replicating and pinning content to multiple IPFS peers at once, via Cluster.
+* Fetching and pinning content in multiple IPFS peers via Cluster.
-* Every IPFS Cluster peer can control the cluster, modify the pinset and perform any operations.
-The consensus layer (Raft) ensures that all peers share the exact same state and that modifications obtain consistent results, provides high availability and protection against network splits.
+* Raft-based consensus layer with protection against network splits and automatic leader redirection: Every IPFS Cluster peer can control the cluster, modify the pinset and perform any operations.
-* Pin replication is controlled by a maximum and minimum replication factor.
+* Maximum and minimum replication factor for content pinned in IPFS Cluster.
 * Automatic re-pinning on downtime events.
 * Evenly-distributed pins according to repository space of each IPFS daemon.
 * Comprehensive configuration options, allowing for high-latency clusters (world-wide peers).
 * Painless migration process between stable versions (with state format upgrades when necessary).
 * Pin-set exports and imports (i.e. useful when moving data to a new cluster)
 * Clusters can grow (new peers can be added) and decrease (peers can be removed) without need of downtime.
-* RESTful API and offical Go API client provided.
-HTTPS, basic authentication and libp2p endpoint natively supported.
+* RESTful API exposed both on HTTP and libp2p endpoints (http tunneled on libp2p).
+HTTPs and basic authentication supported.
+* Go API client with full support of all API endpoints and modes.
-* The IPFS-proxy endpoint allows to drop-in cluster in place of the ipfs API.
-Some requests (like pin/add) are transmuted into cluster-pin requests.
+* IPFS-proxy, and HTTP endpoint allows to drop-in IPFS Cluster in place of the ipfs API.
+Some requests are intercepted and trigger cluster operations (like pin/add).
 * Runs independently from IPFS, using the go-ipfs API (usually on tcp/5001) to control the IPFS daemon.
 * Extensive, up to date documentation and guides, including documentation focused on production deployments of IPFS and IPFS Cluster.